CAST CARE INSTRUCTIONS

 Water and Casts:

 If you are wearing a splint (plaster covered with an Ace bandage) or a fiberglass cast, DO NOT GET THE SPLINT OR CAST WET.
 This can lead to skin breakdown and infection (especially if it is covering a surgical incision).
-To protect your cast, wrap it in a towel and then place in a secure, waterproof plastic bag.
-If it gets wet, contact our office.
+To protect your cast, we recommend two options.
+The first option is to wrap the arm with double plastic bags and then seal with duct tape.
+The second option is to use a purchased “Cast Protector” at a local chain drug store.
+Both these options have been found to be cost-effective reliable choices.